basicallydan/dothething/readme.md

 Next you can create a different config section for each branch that you'd like to handle the webhook requests for.
 By that I mean, if a commit is pushed to a certain branch, you can have certain commands that will run only for pushes to that branch.

-In each section you can specify an array:
+In each section you can specify an array of commands  to execute after the latest commit has been checked out.

 ```
 commands = [